edamamev/star-angular-diameter/README.md

 # Star Angular Diameter.

-Returns the star's angular diameter
+Returns a star's or object's angular diameter based on the stellar objects radius and distance.

-Given a stars details as formatted:
+Also contains helper function for converting between:
+- Degrees
+- Radians
+- Arc Minutes
+- Arc Seconds
+- Milliarc Seconds